Large Data Sources: Server and Instant Feedback Modes

 What are Server Modes?

-In regular data binding modes, a Data Grid loads an entire data set at once, which, in cases of large data volumes, significantly slows down application startup and consumes a considerable amount of memory.
-The overall Data Grid performance depends on a customer's rig, and data shaping operations (sorting, grouping or filtering) may cause a bottleneck.
+In regular data binding modes, a data-aware control loads an entire data set at once, which, in cases of large data volumes, significantly slows down application startup and consumes a considerable amount of memory.
+The overall application performance depends on a customer’s rig, and data shaping operations (sorting, grouping or filtering) may cause a bottleneck.